Ĉu vi parolas Esperanton?

 What’s inside…

-Esperanto was created in 1887 by a Polish-Jewish doctor named Ludwik Lejzer Zamenhof, also known as Doktoro Esperanto (“doctor Esperanto”).
+Esperanto was created in 1887 by a Polish-Jewish doctor named Ludwik Lejzer Zamenhof, also known by his pen name Doktoro Esperanto (“doctor Esperanto”).
 Growing up in the Russian Empire, Zamenhof lived amid political and cultural tensions that pitted his neighbors against one another.
-Later in his life, he recognized the creation of Esperanto as his solution to the very real conflicts that arise out of misunderstandings, language barriers, and xenophobia.
+He yearned for a world where humanity could come together in peace, which inspired him to create Esperanto as an international auxiliary language—he hoped that a common tongue would encourage harmonious communication between people and nations.

 The Esperanto language, a solution for peace?